-- 2.1 The identification, management and reporting of breaches is an important requirement of the Code of Practice.
+- 2.1 The identification, management and reporting of breaches is an important requirement of the code of practice.
 Failure to report a material breach is a civil offence that can result in civil penalties. - 2.2 At the same time, such breaches provide an opportunity to learn from experience, to review and improve processes in the areas where the breach occurred and take on board experiences and guidance from elsewhere.
 On each occasion where a breach of the law is reported the policy should also be reviewed to ensure that it remains fit for purpose, and if any improvements can be made.

-- 2.3 The Council, as the scheme manager for Bedfordshire Pension Fund maintains a record of all breaches of the law as applicable to the management and administration of the Fund.
-These recorded breaches may subsequently be reported to the Pension Regulator if considered material. - 2.4 The Regulator requires certain people called 'Reporters' to report breaches of the law to them where they have reasonable cause to believe that: - a legal duty which is relevant to the administration of the scheme has not been, or is not being, complied with: this could relate for instance to keeping records, internal controls, calculating benefits and includes investment governance and administration matters; - the failure to comply is likely to be of material significance to the Regulator in the exercise of any of its functions.
+- 2.3 Bedford Borough Council, as the scheme manager for Bedfordshire Pension Fund, maintains a record of all breaches of the law as applicable to the management and administration of the Fund.
+These recorded breaches may subsequently be reported to the Pension Regulator if considered material. - 2.4 The Regulator requires certain people called 'Reporters' to report breaches of the law to them where they have reasonable cause to believe that: - a legal duty which is relevant to the administration of the scheme has not been, or is not being, complied with: this could relate, for example, to record-keeping, internal controls or calculating benefits, and also includes investment governance and administration matters; - the failure to comply is likely to be of material significance to the Regulator in the exercise of any of its functions.